-Natural Hair Loss Treatments
+Hair Loss Treatments – Overview

 It is a very few people who are aware that baldness can be cured the natural way.
 When nothing else works, it is mostly the natural cures of baldness that seem to work the best.

-Treatments for the various forms of alopecia have limited success.
+Conventional treatments for the various forms of alopecia have limited success.
 Some hair loss sufferers make use of so-called "clinically proven treatments" such as finasteride and topically applied minoxidil (in solution) in an attempt to prevent further loss and re-grow hair.

 In the USA, there are only two drug-based treatments that have been approved by the FDA (Food and Drug Administration) and one product that has been cleared by the FDA for the treatment of androgenetic alopecia, otherwise known as male or female pattern hair loss.
 The two FDA approved treatments are finasteride (marketed for hair loss as Propecia) and minoxidil.